Standards Matter

 Why It Matters

 Button batteries and coin cell batteries can burn the lining of the stomach when swallowed.
-By requiring advanced security closures on toys, UL 4200A, the Standard for Products Incorporating Products Incorporating Button Batteries or Coin Cell Batteries, helps ensure lithium button or coin cell batteries are securely fastened inside of electronics and away from little mouths.
+By requiring advanced security closures on toys, UL 4200A, the Standard for Products Incorporating Button Batteries or Coin Cell Batteries, helps ensure lithium button or coin cell batteries are securely fastened inside of electronics and away from little mouths.

 What We're Doing